We would love to hear from you!

 Chris McFarlane joined Northwestern Athletics as Senior Associate Director for Major Gifts on Aug.
 29, 2013.
-He was elevated to Director of Major Gifts in June of 2015, Assistant Athletics Director for Major Gifts in September of 2016, and ultimately elevated to his current role as Assistant Athletic Director for Major Gifts in September of 2016.
+He was promoted to Director of Major Gifts in June of 2015, Assistant Athletics Director for Major Gifts in September of 2016, and ultimately elevated to his current role as Associate Athletics Director for Major Gifts in September of 2017.

-McFarlane has strategic direction of all major gifts activity as well as oversight of the major gifts staff for the department of athletics, while also carrying a full portfolio of major gift donors and prospects.
+McFarlane has strategic direction of all major gifts activity as well as oversight of the major gifts staff for the department of athletics, while also carrying a full portfolio of major and principal gift donors and prospects.
 As a key member of the NU athletics development team, he serves in a leadership role for all campaign and department-wide priorities.
-In addition to strengthening the relationships between Northwestern and its alumni, parents and friends and progressing the fundraising initiatives for each of Northwestern's 19 varsity sports, McFarlane leads stewardship and Parent Partners programming for the Wildcats.
-He is a member of the Athletics & Recreation Senior Staff and serves as the primary sport administrator for Northwestern Men's Tennis.
+In addition to strengthening the relationships between Northwestern and its alumni, parents and friends and progressing the fundraising initiatives for each of Northwestern's 19 varsity sports, McFarlane also leads stewardship and Parent Partners programming for the Wildcats.
+He is a member of the Athletics & Recreation Senior Staff and serves as the primary sport administrator for Northwestern Men’s Soccer.

 Before coming to Northwestern, McFarlane previously led the athletics development offices at both Mount St. Mary's University and Loyola University Maryland, bringing with him a wealth of knowledge and experience into his role in Evanston.
 He previously held the position of Senior Director of Athletic Development at Mount St. Mary's University.
-During his more than three years of tenure at The Mount, McFarlane managed all major gift, annual fund, corporate partnership and capital project initiatives to unprecedented levels of success.
+During his tenure at The Mount, McFarlane managed all major gift, annual fund, corporate partnership and capital project initiatives to extraordinary levels of success.

-A 2003 graduate of Florida State University, he also earned master's degrees in both business administration and sport business management and his MBA from UCF in 2005, and completed a certificate program in Leadership from Northwestern’s Kellogg School of Management in 2016.
+A 2003 graduate of Florida State University, he also earned a master's degree in sport business management and his MBA from UCF in 2005, and completed a certificate program in Leadership from Northwestern’s Kellogg School of Management in 2016.

 McFarlane is a member of the National Association of Athletic Development Directors (NAADD) and completed the NCAA's prestigious Leadership Institute in 2011, and the Collegiate Athletics Leadership Symposium (CALS) in 2015.